BallAerospace/COSMOS/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 First check out our main documentation site at [cosmosrb.com](https://cosmosrb.com).
 There is a Google search box at the bottom of every page that may help you find information related to your bug.
-Next search this site in the Issues.

 **Describe the bug**
 A clear and concise description of what the bug is.